ArturKlemens/once-more-fray/README.md

 Ok, I need to focus a bit on the scope of the game.
 What I need:
 	- snappy character controller: move, jump + coyote time, halved gravity jump peak
 		- done: move, jump
+	- camera controller: static vs follow the player?
+Since I need to script its movement, perhaps it's better if it always follows the player
 	- one level (A) with: one type of static platforms, one trap, one "power-up" that triggers the "cutscenes"
 		- done:
 	- one hospital level (B0) with family NPCs